libremfg/rhize-docs/content/how-to/model/_index.md

 The trade offs are usually upfront configuration time, number of items to add, and level of automation.
 Adding an item over the UI requires no programming skill, but you can only add only one unit at a time.
-Creating a BPMN process to listen for an event and automatically map new units is the most automatic and robust solution, but it requires upfront investment to write and test the BPMN workflow.
+Creating a BPMN process to listen for an event and automatically map new units brings the highest automation, but it requires upfront investment to write and test the BPMN workflow.